Health Resources for Families

 expand each panel below to learn more

 MedlinePlus is a health information resource from the National Library of Medicine (NLM) that focuses on providing easy-to-understand, high-quality health information.
 MedlinePlus includes information on symptoms, causes, treatment, and prevention for more than 1,000 diseases, illnesses, health conditions, and wellness issues.
-The website also includes information on medications and dietary supplements, genetics, medical tests, a medical encyclopedia, and a video library.
+The website also includes information on medications and dietary supplements, genetics, medical tests, a medical encyclopedia, and a video library with games.

 MedlinePlus is a useful resource for children and their families who are staying at the Children’s Inn because it provides easy-to-understand health information for people of all health literacy levels.
 There is a separate section of the website that just includes links to easy-to-read health information.